buren/association_count/README.md

 # AssociationCount

-A small gem that allows association counts to be included in your base query.
+A small gem for activerecord that allows association counts to be included in your base query.

 ## Installation